xentixar/sockeon/README.md

 - Exception handling with contextual logging and stack traces
 - JSON data handling and serialization
 - Cross-platform compatibility
+- PHP client implementation for connecting to Sockeon WebSocket servers

 ## Documentation